arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 8/23/24 - Today we successfully connected the VR headset to Unity, linked hand models to the controllers, and gave the hand models animations.

 8/26/24 - Today we began work on Part 02 and successully rendered a basic environment, and work on part 05 was also started with movement on the left joystick working successfully.
 We still              need to work on both but progress is continuing to be made.

+8/27/24 - Today we focused on teleportation and movement work, and got teleportation with ray hands working successfully.
+Not quite done yet, but still making more progress.